I'm Celebrating My Health: Mind, Body & Soul!

-We always think we are stronger than we actually are...or at least I do!
+We think we’re stronger than we are (or at least I do!)

-I don't think I realized how my restriction in movement, being competitive and socially active really impacted me as a whole body, soul and mind, and in turn affected those around me!
-I feel like I've crept out of some dark hole and seen the light for the first time in a long time!
-And it's given me a new found appreciation for all things healthy, active and positive!
+I don't think I realised how my restriction in movement, being competitive and socially active really impacted me - body, soul and mind - and in turn affected those around me.
+I feel like I've crept out of a dark hole and seen the light for the first time in a long time.
+And it's given me a newfound appreciation for all things healthy, active and positive.

-For me not being able to move freely is a huge thing because I've grown up playing competitive sports, tennis, cycling , dancing!
-But the past 6 months has been like a whirlwind for me.
-It's not just missing the movement of my body, the heart rate being able to go up which creates so much goodness inside of me, the sweating and feeling like I accomplished something positive for myself and released a lot of frustration and stress, but it's the social aspect and the COMPETITIVENESS that I've missed as well.
-I realize playing competitive sports is healthy for my mind-set and confidence as a human being as well.
-And not having that aspect has really put me in a depressed state and a state of feeling inadequate and incompetent.
+For me not being able to move freely is a huge thing because I've grown up playing competitive sports, tennis, cycling, and dancing!
+But the past six months has been like a whirlwind for me.
+It's not just missing the movement of my body: my increased heart rate creating so much goodness inside me, the sweating, and feeling like I accomplished something positive, and the release of a lot of frustration and stress.
+It's also the social aspect and the competitiveness that I've missed as well.
+I realise playing competitive sports is healthy for my mindset and confidence as a human being as well.
+And not having that aspect has really put me in a depressed state leaving me feeling inadequate and incompetent.

 And what I'm learning about myself is that this is instinctive to who I am.
-My top strengths are competitor & achiever!
-So if I don't regularly take part in activities where I'm pushing myself to achieve and compete, I really do struggle with all other areas of my life: my confidence and relationships with others.
+My top strengths are competitor & achiever.
+So if I don't regularly take part in activities where I'm pushing myself to achieve and compete, I start to struggle with all other areas of my life, my confidence and relationships with others.

-In the book of GRIT: The power of passion and perseverance by Angela Duckworth, she speaks about how extra curricular activities as a child creates resilience, perseverance and success later on in adult life.
-And I must say I do agree and experience this first hand.
-I'm thankful to my parents: my dad for inspiring me to play tennis, and my mom for pushing me to keep at it and persevere all the way into young adulthood.
-Because I can now look back and see how this taught me so many key life lessons, brought me opportunities and relationships and kept me out of trouble:) But today I'm thankful for the fact that it's helped me persevere in life, in my dreams and passions to push further beyond my known limits as a life coach , as an accountant, as a wife, friend and human being.
-It literally has helped me build up a confidence and a belief that I can push through just about anything, and today I stand here knowing that I pushed and persevered through 6 months of grueling boring re-hab and built up resilience and patience, knowing and hoping that I would be able to use my knee and my full body again one day!
+But today I'm thankful for the fact that it's helped me persevere in life, in my dreams and passions to push further beyond my known limits as a life coach, as an accountant, as a wife, friend and human being.
+It has helped me develop the confidence and belief that I can push through just about anything, and today I stand here knowing that I pushed and persevered through six months of gruelling, boring rehab and built up resilience and patience, knowing that I would be able to use my knee and my full body again one day.

 New goals for my new lease on life and health: